electronicsguy/MereScripts/README.md

 # MereScripts
-Some simple linux scripts I use.
+Some simple linux scripts that I wrote.

+(C) Sujay Phadke.
+All Rights Reserved.